 The process of making handmade blue pottery is a long and time consuming one.
 Each item is shaped in moulds and painted by hand with oxide colours and then dipped in clear glaze.
 Once the items of blue pottery are made they cannot be reworked and are set in the kiln.
 Once firing is complete, the kiln is left to cool for three days!

 Artisans skilled in this craft face a lot of challenges.
 The biggest one being from mass produced imitations, but efforts are under way to keep this art alive.

 At Ethiqana, we obviously wanted to bring this historical art form to the public.
-So we partnered with Neelofar Singh, a qualified social worker who not only works with artisans to produce amazing pieces of home and personal accessories, but also advises, guides and helps them to improve their quality of life.
+So we partnered with Neelofar Singh, a qualified social worker.
+Neelofar works with artisans to produce amazing pieces of home and personal accessories.
+They also helps advise, guide and help them to improve their quality of life.